 3.2 Visual Programming and solution development

 In level 2, we used Scratch with Python for visual programming on Raspberry Pis.
 The four common graphical programming environments are Scratch, Ardublock, mBlock and Minibloq.
 For the purposes of continuity, we decided to remain with the Scratch dimension.
 We are going to introduce the same concept using Pictoblox to build on the concepts of Scratch.
 So why Pictoblox instead of Scratch 3.0?
 If you go to Scratch under extensions, you only find Microbit instead of Arduino.
 So for us to have the same functionality, we use Pictoblox.
-PictoBlox is a Pictoblox One can learn to code, make interactive animations and games, work on interesting projects based on the Internet of Things, program robot actions, and much more!
+PictoBlox is visual programming language extended from Scratch 3.0 to allow coding with Arduino Just like Scratch, Pictoblox uses the same concepts of drag and drop and has a user friendly interface too.
+One can learn to code, make interactive animations and games, work on interesting projects based on the Internet of Things, program robot actions, and much more!

 VOCABULARY

-A visual programming language (VPL) is a computer program that develops applications using graphical components and figures.
+A visual programming language (VPL) is a program that develops applications using graphical components and figures.
+The graphical components are coded so that when actions such as hover, click mouseover, they trigger some events to occur.

-PictoBlox is a programming It also has hardware, robotics, artificial intelligence, and machine learning extensions.
+PictoBlox is a an example of a visual programming language.
+It also has hardware, robotics, artificial intelligence, and machine learning extensions.
 Bluetooth connections allow for real-time control of a broad variety of generic sensors, actuators, and microcontrollers, such as the microbit, Arduino Uno, Mega, esp32, and many others.
 You can also use upload mode to upload your code to the hardware.
 You can also record and/or capture stage output with the PictoBlox.

 Pictoblox Installation